Advisor Edge | Practice Management & Exit Planning Strategies

 Salomon goes on to indicate that there are two types of goodwill and breaks down the differences below:

-Financial advisory practice sales are based on the transfer of individual assets, with the purchase price representing the value of those assets.
-In order to arrive at a value, a formal business valuation is contracted from a third party.
-Salomon explains that the buyer and seller must also agree to the allocation of value among the assets, which are then recorded on IRS Form 8954 and included in each party’s tax returns for that year.
+Financial advisor book of business sales are usually structured as asset sales, since few firms have significant tangible property.
+In this structure, the purchase price is allocated across individual assets, which heavily influences both buyer and seller taxes.
+In order to arrive at a defensible value, a formal business valuation should be obtained from a qualified third party.
+Salomon explains that the buyer and seller must also agree to the allocation of value among the assets, which are then recorded on IRS Form 8594 and included in each party’s tax returns for that year.
 Each asset class is treated differently from an income tax perspective.

-For the buyer, the tax considerations of each asset type are:
+For the buyer, tax considerations of each asset type include:

 In order to improve the transition of clients and ownership of the relationship, many transactions include an agreement to retain the services of the seller for a specific period of time.
 Salomon states that those agreements are generally restricted to 1-3 years.
 He also adds that “consulting agreements are tax deductible to the buyer in the year the fees are paid.
 They are taxed as ordinary income to the recipient, in addition to having to pay self-employment tax on the amount received.